fgulde/redis-clone/README.md

 # Redis-Clone in C++

-A learning project for building a simple Redis-like key-value store in **C++23**.
+A Redis-compatible server implementation built from scratch in **C++23**, developed as part of the [CodeCrafters "Build Your Own Redis"](https://codecrafters.io/challenges/redis) challenge.

 ## Goal

-This project is intended to explore how a Redis-style in-memory database can be implemented from scratch in C++.
+This project explores how a Redis-style in-memory database can be implemented from scratch in C++.
-The focus is on learning and experimentation, not on replacing Redis.
+The focus is on learning and understanding the internals of Redis – not on replacing it.

-Planned areas of exploration include:
+Areas of exploration include:

-- TCP networking
+- TCP networking & socket programming
+- The RESP (Redis Serialization Protocol) wire format
 - Command parsing
 - In-memory data structures
-- Persistence basics
-- Concurrency
+- Concurrency & event loops
 - Client/server communication

 ## Current Status

-This repository is in an early development stage.

-At the moment, the project is being set up as a foundation for implementing:

-- a lightweight Redis-style server
-- a small command set
-- simple client interactions
-- extensible internal architecture

-## Features to Explore

-Potential features for this project may include:
+Actively in development as part of the CodeCrafters challenge.

+Already implemented:
+- RESP protocol parsing
-- `SET` / `GET`
+- `PING`, `ECHO`, `SET`, `GET` commands
+- Basic client/server communication

+Planned:
-- key expiration
+- Key expiration
-- basic lists or hashes
-- persistence to disk
+- Persistence to disk
-- command-line client
-- simple protocol handling
+- Basic lists and hashes

 ## Tech Stack